Policy Analysis

 A Brief History of Policy Analysis

-• Orientation toward problem solving based in theory and empiricism
+• Problem-solving orientation based in theory and empirical evidence

-• Politics matter because values matter "[In] a democracy, decisions are made in a political system in which values are as important as neutrally derived facts."
+"In a democracy, decisions are made in a political system in which values are as important as neutrally derived facts." - Lasswell

 A Brief History of Policy Analysis